tnichols217/notes-old/APLang/Speech.md

 %%
 Alllright conclusion
 Mac is fine ig but only if you have a lot of money youre willing to spend, its not very customisable, but ig it is simple.
-It is big and getting bigger and you cant even run a minecraft server on it
+It is big and getting bigger and you cant even run a minecraft server on it easily?

+Window
 %%

 ---